odea-project/qAlgorithms/report/report.md

 that encodes them, as in 0x8)7)6)5)4)3)2)1).

 They can be grouped by the above criteria and how the problem is approached.
-Either a specific point is identified as cause or the general behaviour of the bin is observed (Table 1).
-Test 6) is listed twice since it can apply in both cases.
+Either a specific point is identified as the cause or the general behavior of the bin is observed (Table 1).
+Test 6) is listed twice since it can be applied in both cases.

 | Approach    	  | Bin contains wrong point | Bin does not contain right point |
 | ----------:     | :----------------------: | :------------------------------: |